-The picture on the back of the cover is the result of two simultaneous tones which create a compound of two basic, different forms.
+The picture at the end of this article (below) is the result of two simultaneous tones which create a compound of two basic, different forms.
 The same happens in completely different fluids (ether, alcohol, water, petrol, glycerine, turpentine, paraffin, albumen, etc.) which flow over a membrane, but not in the membrane itself.

-An interesting detail in Dr. Jenny's investigations into sound forms in fluids and gas is that if you first produced disturbance in a fluid, gas or in a flame, then it becomes sensitive to the influence of sound.
+An interesting detail in Dr. Jenny's investigations into sound forms in fluids and gases is that if you first produce a disturbance in a fluid, gas or in a flame, then it becomes sensitive to the influence of sound.

 "It is only when the gas flame is disturbed that it is susceptible to the influence of sound; that is, it is at that time that it can form sound figures."

 Does this also apply to me?
-When I am disturbed, am I then influenced by emotional vibrations from other people?
+When I am disturbed, am I then influenced by emotional vibrations from myself, from other people?
 And does it also apply to sickness?